Aarthyravi/Interview/README.md

          - SELECT * FROM Students WHERE rollno = 12 OR 1=1;
             * The SQL above is valid and will return ALL rows from the "Students" table, since OR 1=1 is always TRUE.
-            A hacker might get access to all the user names and passwords in a database, by simply inserting 12 OR 1=1 into the input               field.
+            A hacker might get access to all the student names and passwords in a database, by simply inserting 12 OR 1=1 into the input               field.
+       *how to prevent this SQL injection?
+         -